Tuesday, March 4, 2025

 * = no longer available, when using layering dies (1) is the smallest

-5. adhere this layer to the base card again using liquid glue
+4. attach the white layer to the base card using dimensional pads

 Hope you liked today's card.
 If you would like more information on how to make it, please don't hesitate to contact me, I'd love to hear from you.